Rani-Davis/IBRC-Synthesis-Paper_bats-as-pest-suppressors/README.md

   <sub><i>Figure 8: Country-level mean Intervention Testing scores plotted against Environmental Performance Index, showing a simple linear relationship.
 This exploratory analysis motivates the use of more complex models that incorporate additional predictors and hierarchical structure.</i></sub>
 </p>

-However, these relationships are unlikely to be driven by a single factor.
-For example, countries with higher GDP may also differ in environmental protection and investment, agricultural research, variety in crop production systems, and availability of research infrastructure.
-Similarly, study systems within the same country may share characteristics that make them more similar to one another.
+## Why GLMMs?

+The simple linear models shown above do not account for study systems not being independent, and these relationships are unlikely to be driven by a single factor (e.g. GDP).

 Therefore, we are moving beyond simple correlations and using **Generalised Linear Mixed Models (GLMMs)** to evaluate multiple predictors simultaneously

-## Why GLMMs?

-The simple linear models do not account for study systems not being independent.

-To identify the factors associated with knowledge progression or intervention implementation while accounting for this non-independence, we fitted **Generalised Linear Mixed Models (GLMMs)** using the `glmmTMB` package in R.

-GLMMs allow us to:

-- quantify relationships between survey scores and explanatory variables;
-- account for variation among countries using random effects;
-- estimate the influence of environmental and socio-economic predictors;
-- generate model-predicted effects with 95% confidence intervals;
-- compare crop types using estimated marginal means (EMMs) and Tukey-adjusted pairwise comparisons.

 The current models investigate: